PCSO Lottery Draw: History

-By November 18, 2023, all previous hosts of the program resigned and were replaced by a new set of hosts consisted of beauty queens, TV hosts and social media personalities.
+By November 18, 2023, all previous hosts of the program resigned and were replaced by a new set of hosts consisting of beauty queens, artists, indie acting performers, TV hosts, social media personalities and content creators.

 Draw procedure

 Before every draw, a clip is aired showing the inspection earlier in the day of the blowing machines, called "Mega Gems", and the balls to be used for each game.
 The inspections are done to ensure fairness and that nothing is concealed in the machines and balls for the draw day.
 The inspection is undertaken by a panel of judges, composed of a neutral set of people not connected with the PCSO.
 Representatives from the Commission on Audit oversee both these proceedings and the draw itself to see to it that everything goes according to protocol.
 The pre-draw procedure is as follows: